Reign of Christ or Christ the King Sunday

 Truth be told, many days I'd rather have the miracle, but unfortunately, all God offers is unending grace and love.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 320-321.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 320-321; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 23:33-43 (NRSV)